Angluca/cex/docs/README.md

 ### Advanced topics
 #### Performance tips
 ##### TempAllocator makes CPU cache hot
 If we use `mem$scope(tmem$)` a lot, the ArenaAllocator re-uses same memory pages, therefore these memory areas will be prefetched by CPU cache, which will be beneficial for performance.
-The ArenaAllocator in general works like a stack, with automatic memory cleanup at the scope index.
+The ArenaAllocator in general works like a stack, with automatic memory cleanup at the scope exit.

 ##### Arena allocation is cheap
 ArenaAllocator implements memory allocation by moving a memory pointer back and forth, it doesn't take much for allocating small chunks if there is no need for requesting memory from the OS for the new arena page.